-When you think of Paris you think of cobblestone streets, a man serenading you with his accordion and La vie en rose, while you sit at one of the many cute local café’s drinking a glass of red.
-Wandering these streets it’s easy to imagine yourself straight out of a 1920s Paris film.
+When I think of Paris, I think of cobblestone streets, a man serenading you with La vie en rose on his accordion, all while you sit at one of the many cute local café’s drinking a glass of red.
+In Montmartre, that really happens.

-At one point, it was its own village out of Paris and traditionally a slower pace within the busy city known for artists, writers, and creatives still holds true to that today.
-Over the years the charm of Montmartre has stayed the same, except with the faster pace brought on my tourists.
+At one point, it was its own village outside of Paris.
+Traditionally, a slower pace near the city known for artists, writers, and creatives and that still holds true today.
+Over the years, the charm of Montmartre has stayed the same, except with the faster pace brought on my tourists.

-Today there are local café’s, boutiques, vintage stores, galleries with artists showing off their art, family owned restaurants… dare I say one of my favorite places in Europe?
+Today there are local café’s, boutiques, vintage stores, galleries with artists showing off their work, family owned restaurants… dare I say one of my favorite places in Europe?

 Here are some places in Montmartre you should see.

 Le sacré-cour, the sacred heart, is probably the first thing to pop into your head when you think of Montmartre.
 That's the mascot for Montmatre.
 This Basilica is propped up on the hill towering over all of Paris.